ValveSoftware/steam-runtime/doc/possible-designs.md

   * a Flatpak runtime with the `LD_LIBRARY_PATH` scout runtime inside, similar to
     [2018 `LD_LIBRARY_PATH` scout runtime + newer Platform + scout again](#pressure-vessel-scout-on-srt2)
-    above but using a Flatpak runtime instead of Steam Runtime 2, with graphics drivers from the host system or that same Flatpak runtime
+    above but using a Flatpak runtime instead of Steam Runtime 2 or 3, with graphics drivers from the host system or that same Flatpak runtime

-and for new (Steam Runtime 2) games, it could be:
+and for new (Steam Runtime 2 or 3) games, it would be:

-  * a pure Steam Runtime 2 container,
+  * a pure Steam Runtime 2 or 3 container,
     [2018 `LD_LIBRARY_PATH` scout runtime + pressure-vessel container](#pressure-vessel-2019),
     with graphics drivers from the host system or a Flatpak runtime (as of mid July 2021, this is what is implemented in practice)
   * a Flatpak runtime with an `LD_LIBRARY_PATH`
-    Steam Runtime 2 runtime inside, analogous to [Layered `LD_LIBRARY_PATH` runtime](#layered-ldlp) above,
+    Steam Runtime 2 or 3 runtime inside, analogous to [Layered `LD_LIBRARY_PATH` runtime](#layered-ldlp) above,
     with graphics drivers from the host system or that same Flatpak runtime